 ANSWER: Both strategies are evolutionarily stable.
 To determine if a strategy is stable, we assume it is played by 100% of the population and ask if it can be invaded by a mutant strategy.

-First, imagine that Group hunter is at 100%.
-Then each Group hunter would be receiving a payoff of 4.
-Then a mutant Lone wolf would be paired against a Group hunter and would receive 2.
-Since this is less, Group hunter is stable.
-Now imagine that Lone wolf reaches 100%.
-Now each Lone wolf receives 2 units of benefit.
-Now a mutant Group hunter would be paired with a Lone wolf and would receive 0 units of benefit.
-Since this is less, Lone wolf is stable.
+Group hunter is an ESS because if everyone was playing group hunter, then everyone would be receiving 4.
+If a mutant Lone wolf came in, they would be paired against a Group hunter and would receive 2.
+Since 2 < 4, Group hunter is stable.

+Lone wolf is also an ESS.
+If everyone was playing Lone wolf, then everyone would be receiving 2.
+If a mutant Group hunter came in, they would be paired with a Lone wolf and would receive 0 units of benefit.
+Since 0< 2, Lone wolf is stable.